khanalisha/green-mentor/README.md

 Ensure that only authenticated users can create, update, and delete tasks.
 Styling:
 Apply CSS (Tailwind) to styleapplication and make it user-friendly.

+## Tools used on this project
+- Visual Studio Code
+-npx create-react-app my-project
+-cd my-project
+-npm install -D tailwindcss
+-npx tailwindcss init

+### To set up the development environment:

+- Clone the repository: git clone https://github.com/khanalisha/react-card-manager.git
+- Navigate to the project directory: cd react-card-manager
+- Install dependencies: npm install
+- Start the development server: npm start

+Your app is ready to be deployed!